SPEAK VISUALLY Receive practical tips on how to

 There are several available tools with templates and data widgets to help marketers and business owners quickly make snackable and visually appealing infographics.
 Visme and Venngage are two of them.

-To help you decide which infographic designer you should use, we’ve put together a full comparison of these two software and their features.
+To help you decide whether Visme or Venngage is the best infographic design tool, we’ve put together a full comparison of these two software and their features.

 Before we dive into our full analysis, it’s important to note that Venngage is an infographic maker before anything else.
-The tool was created to make pretty infographics.
+The tool was created to simply make infographics online.

 They’ve started to add other features after the fact, but their sole purpose remains: it’s an infographic maker, and trying to create other designs is a bit clunky.